OwenTruong/civitdl/doc/sorter.md

 <br/>

 ## What is a sorter?
 - A sorter provides a way for users to automatically organize their downloaded models.
-A sorter is able to change the parent directory's name, and create subdirectores.
+A sorter is able to change a parent directory's name, and create subdirectores.
 More is explained below.

-When one downloads a model with `civitdl`, a few other files are downloaded too - images and json metadata for the model.
-In order to make things organized, the downloaded model, images and jsons are grouped together and stored in a **parent directory**.
+When one downloads a model with `civitdl`, the model's example images and json metadata are also downloaded.
+- A parent directory describes the parent directory a model, metadata or images are download to.

+The reason we want to download the images and metadatas too are because it helps to have a reference of what a model does locally, plus on the off chance that the model is pulled off of civitai one day, we can still refer to the model locally.

 <br/>